LillieRay/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 Welcome!
-I'm Lillie Ray — a tech professional transitioning into cybersecurity with a strong foundation in IT support, Azure, and security concepts.
+I'm Lillie Ray  a tech professional transitioning into cybersecurity with a strong foundation in IT support, Azure, and security concepts.

-This repo is where I document my hands-on practice and learning across areas like:
+This repo is where I document my hands on practice and learning across areas like:
 -  SOC analysis and incident response
 - Threat detection and alert triage
 - Vulnerability management